johnwayne1930/RasPi-IssStreamer/README.md

 Python.
 > sudo apt-get install python3 <br>
-> pip install urllib urllib2
+> sudo pip install urllib urllib2

 That should be all for now.